 Mark S. Cladis is the Brooke Russell Astor Professor of the Humanities and the Chair of the Department of Religious Studies.
-His main fields of inquiry are philosophy of religion, religious ethics, and theory of religion (including the integration of these three subfields).
 His work often pertains to the intersection of modern Western religious, political, and environmental thought, and it is as likely to engage poetry and literature as it is philosophy and critical theory.
 He is the author of Public Vision, Private Lives (Oxford University Press, 2003; paperback edition, Columbia University Press, 2006) and A Communitarian Defense of Liberalism (Stanford University Press, 1992), and over fifty articles and chapters in edited books.
 After receiving his doctorate from Princeton University, where he studied philosophy and social theory as they relate to the field of religious studies, he taught at the University of North Carolina at Greensboro, Stanford University, and at Vassar College where he served as Chair for six years.
 He arrived at Brown University in 2004 and has served as Chair.
 He is the editor of Emile Durkheim's Elementary Forms of the Religious Life (Oxford University Press, 2001) and of Education and Punishment: Durkheim and Foucault (Oxford: Berghahn Books, 2001).
 He has recently completed the book, In Search of a Course: Reflections on Pedagogy and the Culture of the Modern Research University.
 He is currently working on the book project, Radical Romanticism: Religion, Democracy, and the Environmental Imagination.